 But not all goals are created equal.
 How you go about identifying and setting goals affects whether you can achieve them just as much as your action plan does.
 Increase your chances of success by creating SMART goals.

 What Are SMART Goals?

 Are you asking yourself what are SMART goals?
 When you set a SMART goal, you simultaneously build your plan for how to achieve it.
 How?
 SMART goals are designed in a way that provides a project structure with guidelines while also defining success and outlining exactly how to measure it.

 SMART goals are a necessary part of small business management.
 When you create smart goals, they organize your project in such a way that you’ll not only uncover how to measure your project’s success but also what resources you’ll need and which steps to take along the way—a great way to start out.

 Breaking Down the SMART Goals Acronym

-Before we jump into examples of SMART goals and how to begin setting them up, let’s talk about why they’re called SMART goals (hint: it’s not just because it’s a smart thing to do).
+Before we jump into SMART goals examples and how to begin setting them up, let’s talk about why they’re called SMART goals (hint: it’s not just because it’s a smart thing to do).
 Each letter in the SMART goals acronym stands for one aspect of the goal that ensures it’s specific, measurable, achievable, relevant, and time-bound.
 Smart, right?

 Using specificity saves us from creating nebulous goals that can be interpreted in a number of ways—ones that could easily be changed as the project moves forward, detracting from what we truly set out to accomplish.
 To make sure you’re creating a specific goal, consider the following questions: